 Then Paramour (Die Leidenschaft Bringt Leiden) hits the track list.
 Woe, by Thor!
 Should I love it or just cry?
 Carefully massacred, straight from Goethe – cut and paste.
 Delivered in some questionable German with a terrible Italian accent by the soprano Veronica Bordacchini, and purely classical.

 Ah, gimme a break!

 I know it fits the theme, but this is just terrible.
 But then again it goes well with the overall concept, which switches between terror and goodness so many times, it becomes difficult to judge.

 The remaining tracks And The Vulture Beholds (containing a superb tremolo part, kind of in the midst of a couple of solos), Gravity, and A Million Deaths are of the same vein as the preceding tracks.
 All good, but not outstanding in this sense.

 But then it comes.
 The low tempo, almost ballad-like Syphilis earned some serious brownie points for the drama and the disturbing mood and atmosphere to it.
 The beauty and the beast impersonation – together with the orchestral integration – on this track is priceless, with a dialogue with the king to boot.
 And this time, the soprano is getting its full share and IS aligned to the song’s overall structure and direction.
 So, this last one before the outro is actually one of the best tracks King produced so far.

 And where does that land us?

-Does this make King a good album?
-It indeed does, but the album is for sure not for those looking for the low carb diet drink.
-This is really heavy Italian Cuisine Borgia style; red meat with heavy sauce and dark, very, VERY red wine.
+It indeed does, but the album is for sure not for those looking for the low-carb diet drink.
+This is a really heavy Italian Cuisine Borgia style.
+Red meat with heavy sauce and dark, very, VERY red wine.
 Consumed behind a Venetian mask.
 And you never know what lurks underneath it.
-Enjoy!